craftcms/docs/docs/4.x/testing/testing-craft/testing-tips.md

 ## Namespacing

-Craft namespaces it's tests under one separate root namespace and then expands per test subject.
+Craft namespaces its tests under one separate root namespace and then expands per test subject.
 I.E. Unit tests are namespaced under `crafttests\unit` while functional tests are namespaced under `crafttests\functional`.
 It is advised to apply this same convention to your tests.
 If you are testing a module or plugin you may want to provide support resources for testing, it is advised to namespace these using `my\plugin\namespace\test`.
 This is exactly how Craft does it as well.
 See the [element fixtures](../testing-craft/fixtures.md) as an example.

 ## Quick Setup via Console Command

 If you have a general understanding of the typical Craft testing setup, you can use the `tests/setup` console command which will do all of the important setup work for you.
-It will copy from Craft's `src/test/internal/example-test-suite` folder to either your project's root directory or a directory path of your choosing.
+It will copy from Craft’s `src/test/internal/example-test-suite` folder to either your project’s root directory or a directory path of your choosing.
 All you then have to do is:

 - Install Codeception with `composer require codeception/codeception`.
 - Run `codecept build`.